-Mr. FEDERSPIEL (Denmark): Is the other incidental or of some magnitude?
+$Mr.\ FEDERSPIEL\ (Denmark): Is\ the\ other\ incidental\ or\ of\ some\ magnitude?$

 Mr. SHERTOK (Jewish Agency for Palestine): To judge by the press of today in that particular spot it is of considerable magnitude.
 It is a spot where there is a small cluster of only four young settlements not very strong and otherwise isolated.
 If there is an attack in which hundreds of Arabs take part, that is fairly substantial.
-Also, in all centres trouble broke out as a result of Arab initiative: Tel Aviv, Jaffa, Jerusalem and Haifa.
-In the course of the development of the trouble there have been acts of retaliation on the part of the Jews some of which I should not hesitate to describe as most unfortunate and most damaging.
+Also, in all centres trouble broke out as a result of Tel Aviv, Jaffa, Jerusalem and Haifa.
+In the course of the development of the trouble there have been acts of retaliation on the part of the Jews some of which I should not hesitate to describe as a most unfortunate and most damaging.
 They in turn may have called forth further acts of retaliation.
-Up in Galilee is a part of the country where I should wish any community in the world to possess such a stable and responsible element of settlers as are located in that particular corner of Palestine.
-There has been no provocation in that part, but this was a deliberate attack because it was easier to reach them from outside the country, namely, from Syria. /Mr. MEDINA (Bolivia):
+Up in Calilee is a part of the country where I should wish any community in the world to possess such a stable and responsible element of settlers as are located in that particular corner of Palestine.
+There has been no provocation in that part, but this was a deliberate attack because it was easier to reach

-Mr. MEDINA (Bolivia): There is one statement of Mr. Shertok that I think requires some clarification for the record, namely, the one referring to the first date on our calendar.
+Mr. MEDINA (Bolivia): There is one statement of Mr. Shertok that I think requires some clarification for the record, namely the one referring to the first date on our calendar.
 He very emphatically declared that if by 1 February a port had not been opened for substantial immigration the Jewish community and even the Arabs would interpret that as a failure of the United Nations and that they would lose faith in this Organization.
-I think that is not quite accurate because that part of the resolution is specifically addressed to the mandatory power and it states that the mandatory power shall use ... et cetera.
+I think that is not quite accurate because that part of the resolution is specifically addressed to the mandatory power and it states that the mandatory power shall use...et cetera.
 If there is any blame it should fall on the mandatory power and should not involve the prestige of this Commission.

 Mr. SHERTOK (Jewish Agency for Palestine): All I can say, sir, is first that I do hope by 1 February a port is free; and secondly, I do hope that if a port is not free the blame will not be laid at the door of the United Nations but as you suggest.
-That is my hope.
-I also have my fears.
+That is my hope, I also have my fears.